 Another reason synonyms are so important to Google is because this same technology can also be used to identify spun content.
 I stopped spinning back in 2010 as a precautionary measure because I realized that if TheBestSpinner.com can have a database of 82,000 synonyms, then Google must have a substantial amount more.
 Google’s Webspam Team should be smart enough to use this database and algorithms unspin and identify black-hat articles.

-2% keyword density is super old school and can even lower your rankings.
-Plus it just looks spammy and doesn’t read well.
-This is why I suggest using the main keyword only once or twice while filling up the rest of the 2% with synonyms.
-You can also stick synonyms in title tags, alt tags, meta content, file names and etc. It’s become second nature for me to just use the keyword once or twice and insert synonyms throughout the page instead.
+2% keyword density is standard.
+Anything over this, can even lower your rankings.
+Plus it can look spammy as the content doesn’t usually read well when you try to stuff the keyword in too many times.
+This is why I suggest keeping the main keyword at a density of 2% and try to use synonyms when possible.
+You can also stick synonyms in different tags, alt tags, meta content, file names and etc. It’s become second nature for me to just use the keyword once or twice and then insert synonyms throughout the page instead.